BobbyWibowo/Lightbringer/README.md

 # Start the bot up
 yarn start
 ```

+> If you have PM2 installed, you may use `yarn pm2` to start the bot with PM2.
+> If you simply want to run the bot in background, you may try Linux screen feature with `yarn background`.

 ### Getting your user-token
 1. Hit `CTRL+SHIFT+I` (`CMD+ALT+I` on macOS) to bring up the Developers Console